maxhorowitz/pacman/README.md

 To delete the virtual environment, `run conda env remove -n pacman-env`.

 # Credits
-Use 'pacmancode' for Pacman game implementation (rules, gameflow, etc.) as well as for its GUI.
+Uses 'pacmancode' for Pacman game implementation (rules, gameflow, etc.) as well as for its GUI.
 It can be found at https://pacmancode.com.